 Neighborhood Place has two structures to ensure that decision-making is shared by partner organizations, contributors, consumers, and communities.
 Each Neighborhood Place location has a Community Council to provide direction for the site, while the Managing Board guides the network of Neighborhood Places.

-Every Neighborhood Place has a Community Council that gives general guidance about services that should be provided through its center and how these services should be offered.
+Every Neighborhood Place has a Community Council that gives general guidance about services that should be provided through its site and how these services should be offered.
 Councils consist of 15-21 people; two-thirds reside in the service area, while one-third work, but do not live, in the area.
 Overall, one-third of the members must have received or currently receive services.

-The Councils ensure that there are opportunities for resident and provider input in planning, implementation, assessment, and evaluation; seek opportunities for Neighborhood Place to collaborate with other providers in the area; ensure that services are respectful of families and the diversity they bring; help evaluate the administrator; assess programs; and identify gaps in services.
-To review the by-laws, please click here.
+The Councils offer opportunities for resident and provider input in planning, implementation, assessment, and evaluation; facilitate collaboration between Neighborhood Place and other providers in the area; ensure that services are respectful of families and the diversity they bring; help evaluate the administrator; assess programs; and identify gaps in services.
+Review the Community Council by-laws.

-The Managing Board adopts community-wide goals for the network of Neighborhood Places; establishes desired outcomes to evaluate the effectiveness of the centers; assures a consistent network of service delivery; identifies issues that present barriers to self-sufficiency; assures on-going collaboration among multiple agencies; establishes policies which produce a culturally sensitive, non-duplicative operation; coordinates and approves fund raising activities submitted by Community Councils; and reviews and acts on recommended changes to Community Council by-laws.
+The Managing Board adopts community-wide goals for the network of Neighborhood Places; establishes desired outcomes to evaluate the effectiveness of the sites; ensures a consistent network of service delivery; identifies issues that present barriers to self-sufficiency; facilitates ongoing collaboration among multiple agencies; enacts policies which produce a culturally sensitive, non-duplicative operation; coordinates and approves fundraising activities submitted by Community Councils; and reviews and implements recommended changes to Community Council by-laws.